smok-serwis/smok-client/docs/how-to-start.rst

 Note that first letter of the pathpoint defines it's type.
 Allowed are:

-.. autoclass:: smokclient.pathpoint.PathpointType
+.. autoclass:: smok.pathpoint.PathpointType
     :members:

 If you need to coerce a value to target pathpoint's type, use the following method:

-.. autofunction:: smokclient.pathpoint.to_type
+.. autofunction:: smok.pathpoint.to_type

 If the first letter is `r`, then the type of the pathpoint is declared by the second letter.
 This pathpoint will be called a :term:`reparse` pathpoint